 Neurodevelopmental disorders are “common and widespread” conditions that affect movement, language, social skills, communication, and emotions.

 Typical examples include autism — or, more accurately, autism spectrum disorder (ASD) — and attention deficit hyperactivity disorder (ADHD).

 Such disorders can be traced to early growth and development of the brain.
 However, the exact causes are unknown.
 Genetic, environmental, and biological factors are thought to be involved.

 People with ASD face challenges in communicating and interacting, as well as understanding and expressing emotions.

 They often react, learn, and pay attention differently to others, and they may also repeat particular behaviors and prefer to have the same daily routines.
-The signs usually start early in life and continue throughout adulthood.
+The

 Some people with ASD can manage well on their own, while others might need lots of support with daily living.